 Manual methods are always laborious and time-consuming.
 Who doesn’t prefer an easy and effective solution?
 One can choose to proceed with third-party tools such as the OST to PST Converter by Stellar Data Recovery.
 You can download and try the product for free here.
 One should definitely use this tool if access to emails is important when there’s a case of MS Exchange failure or the components are facing sever synchronization problems.
 The software helps convert inaccessible.OST files into.PST files that are easily importable by Outlook.
 Each and every component of the OST which includes emails, contacts, attachments, calendars, notes, etc. Get converted into the .PST file.
 Furthermore, the software also supports the conversion of encrypted .OST to .PST files.

 The Final Words

 No one likes errors.
 Especially when the errors get us nowhere when it comes to accessing emails.
 For whatever reasons there may be, not being able to access the Exchange server or OST files may lead to a chaotic situation in an organization that heavily relies on e-communication.
 The annoying error “Exchange is currently in Recovery Mode” makes it very difficult for users to successfully access Offline OST files.
-In this guide we’ve helped you understand the reasons which lead to this error and the different methods you can use to resolve it.
-If you have the technical know how of manual methods you can opt for Method 1 and 2.
-But if seamless, convenient and efficient solutions are your thing, you should try out the 3rd party tool.
-Why do it the hard way when it can be done in the easiest way?
+In this guide, we’ve helped you understand the reasons which lead to this error and the different methods you can use to resolve it.
+If you have the technical know-how of manual methods you can opt for Method 1 and 2.
+But if seamless, convenient, and efficient solutions are your thing, you should try out the 3rd party tool.
+Why does it the hard way when it can be done in the easiest way?

 Let’s take a look at our MVP review of OST to PST tool from stellar.